 So what is the Brand based name?
 Brand based names are usually created from coined words that could be short and easy to spell.
 It can be created by an event or a person.
 Sometimes it can be a random word.

 This type of name doesn’t mean to be relevant or have meaning.
 The only thing to consider is sounded nice, catchy, and it has the potential to grow and turn into a brand.

 2. Keyword Based Names

 Keywords are words or phrases that users type in a search engine for specific information.
 For example, you intend to search for a “good camera for travel” when you are looking for a new travel camera.
 “Travel camera” is the keyword.

 NOTE: If the domain name isn’t available, you can use prefixes and suffixes to come up with variations.
 For example, camerareview4you.com, net or .co.

 4 Questions to Ask Before You Pick a Blog Name

 Before we jump into how to pick a great blog name, here are a few questions you should ask yourself.

 1. What is Your Blog Topic?

 Before you start a blog and buy a domain name, you have to pick a niche or topic so that you can guess what your blog is about.

-For example, let say you come up with a lifestyle blog name but you blog about tech gadget.
+For example, let’s say you come up with a lifestyle blog name but you blog about tech gadgets.
 That’s simply not going to work, it’s don’t even looks healthy.

-So I’d recommended you would better choose your niche or topics first, so you can pick a blog name that fits your niche.
+So I’d recommend you would better choose your niche or topics first, so you can pick a blog name that fits your niche.
 No matter whether it’s a lifestyle blog or a tech blog.

 2. Who Is Your Target Audience?

 It’s important to know your target audience when you choose a blog name.
 Knowing your target audience is also influences the name you choose for your blog.

 Let’s have a quick look at these two contrasting examples: